Murilo1501/Murilo1501/README.md

 ## Today

 Today I'm in college studying software development and deepening my knowledge in backend technologies, databases, and cloud computing.
-I am currently focused on improving my skills in C#, Laravel, and data structures , while also exploring new trends like microservices and serverless architectures.
+I am currently focused on improving my skills in C, Laravel, and data structures , while also exploring new trends like microservices and serverless architectures.

 ## My Skills